clash-lang/docs.clash-lang.org/compiler-user-guide/src/hacking-on-clash/index.md

 > The standard library for Clash as a language.
 > This includes anything that is used to develop hardware in Clash, such as Signals, Clocks and combinators for common forms of state machine.
 >
-> The `clash-prelude` library also re-exports parts of the Haskell `base` library, allowing circuit designs to re-use common functions and definitions.
+> The `clash-prelude` library also re-exports parts of the Haskell `base` library, allowing circuit designs to reuse common functions and definitions.

 The repository also contains other libraries.
 These either provide additional functionality which is not required, or are not yet production-ready.